-- Abortions, unless the pregnancy is life-threatening - Acupuncture - Administrative expenses, such as completion of forms and copying records - Artificial insemination, in-vitro fertilization, or other services to promote fertility - Broken appointments - Certain drugs not proven effective and those offered by non-participating manufacturers (enrolled doctors, drugstores, and health departments have lists of these drugs) - Certain experimental surgical and diagnostic procedures - Chiropractic services - Cosmetic treatment or surgery - Daycare, including sitter services for the elderly (except in some home- and communitybased service waivers) - Dentures for members age 21 and over (except for pregnant women) - Doctor services during non-covered hospital days - Drugs prescribed to treat hair loss, bleach skin or treat erectile dysfunction - Eyeglasses or their repair for members age 21 or older - Hospital charges for days of care not authorized for coverage including Friday or Saturday hospital admission for non-emergency reasons or admission for more than one day prior to surgery - Immunizations for members age 21 or older (except for flu and pneumonia for those at risk) - Inpatient hospital care in an institution for the treatment of mental disease for members under age 65 (unless they are under age 21 and receiving inpatient psychiatric services) - Medical care received from providers who are not enrolled in or will not accept Virginia Medicaid - Personal care services (except in some home and community-based service waivers or under EPSDT) - Prescription drugs if the member has coverage under Medicare Part A or Part B - Private duty nursing (except in some home and community-based service waivers or under EPSDT) - Psychological testing performed for school purposes, educational diagnosis, school, or institution admission and/or placement or upon court order (Psychological tests performed by local education agencies that are in a child's Individual Education Plan [IEP] are covered under school-based health services) - Remedial education - Routine dental care for those age 21 or older (unless pregnant). - Routine school physicals or sports physicals

-- Sterilization of members younger than age 21

-- Telephone consultation

-- Weight loss clinic programs
+- Abortions, unless the pregnancy is life-threatening - Acupuncture - Administrative expenses, such as completion of forms and copying records - Artificial insemination, in-vitro fertilization, or other services to promote fertility - Broken appointments - Certain drugs not proven effective and those offered by non-participating manufacturers (enrolled doctors, drugstores, and health departments have lists of these drugs) - Certain experimental surgical and diagnostic procedures - Chiropractic services - Cosmetic treatment or surgery - Daycare, including sitter services for the elderly (except in some home- and communitybased service waivers) - Doctor services during non-covered hospital days - Drugs prescribed to treat hair loss, bleach skin or treat erectile dysfunction - Eyeglasses or their repair for members age 21 or older - Hospital charges for days of care not authorized for coverage including Friday or Saturday hospital admission for non-emergency reasons or admission for more than one day prior to surgery - Immunizations for members age 21 or older (except for flu and pneumonia for those at risk) - Inpatient hospital care in an institution for the treatment of mental disease for members under age 65 (unless they are under age 21 and receiving inpatient psychiatric services or between the ages of 21-64 and receiving inpatient SUD treatment under the ARTS waiver) - Medical care received from providers who are not enrolled in or will not accept Virginia Medicaid - Orthodontics/braces and bridges are not covered for adults - Personal care services (except in some home and community-based service waivers or under EPSDT) - Prescription drugs if the member has coverage under Medicare Part A or Part B - Private duty nursing (except in some home and community-based service waivers or under EPSDT) - Psychological testing performed for school purposes, educational diagnosis, school, or institution admission and/or placement or upon court order (Psychological tests performed by local education agencies that are in a child's Individual Education Plan [IEP] are covered under school-based health services) - Remedial education - Routine school physicals or sports physicals - Sterilization of members younger than age 21 - Telephone consultation - Weight loss clinic programs

-This list does not include every service that is not paid for by Medicaid.
-If you receive a service not covered by Medicaid or you receive more services than the Medicaid limit for that service, you will have to pay those bills.
-Some services may be covered for members under age 21 under EPSDT.
+This list does not include every service that is not post covered by Medicaid or you receive more servyou will have to pay those bills.
+Some services munder EPSDT. ices than the Medicaid limit for that service, Department of Medical Assistance Services Effective 5/18/2025